TheNootLinja/PopularNerdWebsite/README.md

 ## Goals for this site

+    1. Initial Launch
-    1. The biggest goal for this site is to have a MVP up by the end of 2020 which gives me about 2 months to work on it in my spare time.
-This first launch doesn't need to be absolutely perfect as I am trying to hold myself to getting something done that is good but can still be worked on as my web development skills progress.
+        1. The biggest goal for this site is to have a MVP up by the end of 2020 which givesme about 2 months to work on it in my spare time This first launch doesn't need to be absolutely perfect as I am trying to hold myself to getting something done that is good but can still be worked on as my web development skills progress.
+        1. The second biggest goal of the site has to do with the content.
+The site would ideally feature 6 projects I am proud to showcase that show that I know what I am doing and also show that while I may not be the best web developer rigth away, I am quickly learning and always looking to improve my craft.
+It may not be doable to have 6 WOW worthy applications done by the end of the year, but I think I can get at least 3 done and ready to be hosted/shown in my portfolio which will give me a strong start.
+            1. Finish up movie project.
+        1. This is the last part that has to do with the initial launch but also is very important.
+I need to sit down after getting the site layout how I like it and decide on a color scheme to apply to everything.
+I already have a few colors picked out but will need to make sure what I put together is cohesive and eye catching.